esa/polyhedral-gravity-model/docs/background/approach.rst

 For a detailed dive into the theoretical background, consult the `initial project report <https://mediatum.ub.tum.de/doc/1695208/1695208.pdf>`__.
-While theoretical background, core implementation, verification and results are still valid.
-The implementation's interface changed over the course of the time.
+Its content about the theoretical background, core implementation, verification, and results is still valid.
+However, the implementation's public interfaces changed over time.
 The initial project report refers to version :code:`1.2.1`.
 Hence, its usage examples will not work with the current version!

 Further, the approach is documented by Tsoulis et al. in the following two major publications: